 2. Hands Free Pumping B

 Yes, you need one.
+We have a whole article dedicated to some of our favorite pumping bras here: Best Hands Free Pumping Bra: The Top 5 According to Real Moms.
+Some nursing bras (check out favorite nursing bras here) double as pumping bras, so check to see if your nursing bra will work.
 It will make your life much easier.
 A hands-free pumping bra allows you the freedom to continue working, scroll through social media, or eat a snack while your breast pump does it thing.
 There are hacks that let you turn your nursing bra into a pumping bra (see here), but we recommend purchasing one to have on hand.
 The most popular hands free pumping bras are:

 - Simple Wishes Signature Hands Free Pumping Bra (by and large the most popular over the shoulder boulder holder)